Skip to content

 Montessori vs. Waldorf vs. Reggio Emilia: Which Alternative Education Philosophy Actually Delivers Results

-A Chicago mother pulled her daughter from a $28,000-per-year Waldorf school after three years.
-The reason?
-Her second-grader still couldn’t read fluently.
-Meanwhile, her neighbor’s child at a public Montessori program was devouring chapter books.
-This scenario repeats across the country as parents discover that alternative education philosophies deliver wildly different outcomes – and the price tag rarely predicts success.
+A Chicago mother pulled her daughter from a $28,000 Waldorf school after three years because her second-grader still couldn't read fluently - while her neighbor's child at a public Montessori program was devouring chapter...

 Montessori Produces Measurable Academic Gains – But Only in Authentic Programs

-Waldorf Delays Academics to “Protect Childhood” – and the Data Shows Real Costs
+Waldorf Schools – Delaying academics to “Protect Childhood” – the Costs in Data

 Reggio Emilia Sounds Perfect in Theory – Implementation Determines Everything